FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/working_efficiently_with_jupyter_lab.md

 ## Preparation & Installation

 The first good practice can actually be learnt before even starting JupyterLab.
 Since we want our analysis to be reproducible and shareable with colleagues it's a good practice to create a clean, isolated environment for every task.
 For Python you got basically to options [virtualenv] (also descendants like [pipenv]) or [conda] to achieve this.
+My favorite is conda for several reasons.
+First of all conda is a package manager of the [Anaconda] distribution and allows you to install more than just Python packages, it's more like a whole operation system coming with packages for Python, R and C/C++ libraries like libc.
+From this point of view it's much more than what virtualenv provides, since conda will also install system libraries like glibc if need be.
+Also the Python interpreter itself is installed separately into an isolated environment and thus independent of the one provided by your system.
+This makes it possible to easily pin down even the Python version of your environment.
+The tool [pyenv] allows you to do the same within the virtualenv ecosystem but conda feels just more integrated and gives a unified approach.
+In total conda allows for much more fined-grained control of what is going on in your virtual environment than virtualenv with less side effects induced by your system.

-Since in the field of data science [conda] is more common, we will use it in this tutorial.
+For these reasons conda is much more common than virtualenv in the field of data science, thus we will use it in this tutorial.
 For this, I assume you have [Miniconda] installed on your system.
 Besides this, every programmer's machine should have [Git] installed and set up.
+The final result of the following steps can be found in the [boston_housing repository].

 ### 0. Use an isolated environment